• Skip to primary navigation

 • The ripe fruit is used to make one of the most aromatic marmalades.

-• It’s zest can be used to flavour cakes, etc., (just substitute lemon zest with Seville orange zes).
+• It’s zest can be used to flavour cakes, etc., (just substitute lemon zest with Seville orange zest).

-• Its juice is not bitter but sour.
+• Its juice is not bitter, as the name of the tree indicates, but sour.
 Therefore, we can use its juice to substitute lemon juice.
 In Cyprus, we use it to make Zalatina or pichti (aspic).
+Use it to make the most amazing Greek lemony potatoes.

 Nerantzakia green bitter oranges image